Full question:

 Answer:

-A juvenile over 17 may have criminal charges expunged when those charges did not result in adjudication.
-Otherwise juvenile criminal records meeting the following conditions may be expunged:
+A juvenile over 17 may have criminal charges expunged if they did not result in adjudication.
+For misdemeanor adjudications, records can be expunged if:

-(2) Five or more years have elapsed since the person satisfied the most recent judgment against him.
+- Five or more years have passed since the person satisfied the most recent judgment.

-(3) The person has no criminal court felony convictions and no criminal court convictions for misdemeanors involving a weapon.
+- The person has no felony convictions and no misdemeanor convictions involving a weapon.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.